yanivharpaz/es68kibana/README.md

 - Elasticsearch: [http://localhost:9200](http://localhost:9200)
 - Kibana: [http://localhost:5601](http://localhost:5601)

-> ✅ Note: It may take up to a minute for Elasticsearch and Kibana to fully initialize.
+> ⏳ **Note:** It may take up to a minute for Elasticsearch and Kibana to fully initialize.

 ---